-Here we will give an example of what the expected price for a key replacement would be:
+Here’s an example of the price you can expect to pay for a key replacement:

 Non-transponder replacement key cost –

-Estimated cost: Usually around $75 for a new key.
+Estimated cost: Usually around $60 for a new key.

 A locksmith usually charges a service fee plus the cost of the parts and labor for a replacement key.

-Estimated cost: Usually around $135.
+Estimated cost: Usually around $130.

 Transponder chip / “push to start” / fob / remote Chrysler replacement key cost: